Wednesday, October 30, 2013

 Tour of Pahang - Mossy Forest

-After visiting BOH Tea Plantation, our car took a right turn immediately after driving out of the plantation to "climb" a fairly steep hill to go to Gunung Brinchang - the highest point of Pahang.
-Gunung Brinchang is situated at the border of Pahang and Perak.
-It is one of the mountains where its summit can be reached by car.
+After visiting the BOH Tea Plantation, our car took a right turn just beyond the estate and began the ascent up a fairly steep hill toward Gunung Brinchang - the highest accessible peak in Pahang.
+Located on the border between Pahang and Perak, Gunung Brinchang is one of the few mountains in Malaysia where the summit can be reached by car.

 No comments: